To the Shareholders of Massmart Holdings Limited

 Our procedures included:

-Obsolescence provision considerations included inventory aging profiles, as well as different market factors impacting the sale of these product lines.
+Shrinkage and obsolescence provision considerations include historic shrinkage rates, outcomes of inventory counts, inventory ageing profiles, as well as different market factors impacting the sale of these product lines.
 In addition, the determination of the method and period to use to determine percentages to apply to aged inventory as a result of changing trends, requires significant judgement based on experience.

 Accordingly, the provisions carried against inventory are considered to be a key audit matter, and disclosure is included in Note 19.